nateKlaux/Naviga.Docs/CSR_Guide/csr-guide_acct-information.md

 ### Account Information Definitions

 These are the account information definitions.
 These values return in real-time, via API calls to either the circulation database or the Subscribe database.
 These databases sync together on a nightly basis.
-The **Source** column in the table below indicates the database that stores the information.
+The **source** column in the table below indicates the database that stores the information.

 **Account Details**